yttcs/langchain/README.md

 2. Do some error handling to address when the LLM decides to make a function call with the wrong arguments.
 3. Get all the code out of main.py and organise it.
 4. Deploy to AWS lambda using Podman instead of a Zip file.

+P.S.
+Trying to keep it Hypermedia-Driven and RESTful